 Safety training must be conducted in accordance with current OSHA standards 29 CFR 1904, 1910, 1926, and 1960 and DOL guidance provided by the National Office of Job Corps.
-Center safety officers must have and maintain these references and regulations on hand at all times.
-Further, all completed training must be properly documented and maintained on center in the individual's personnel or continuing education file for up to 3 years, and 1 year beyond employment.
+Center Safety Officers must have and maintain these references and regulations on hand at all times.
+Further, all completed training must be properly documented and maintained on center in the individual's personnel or continuing education file for up to three years, and one year beyond employment.
 Training records must be available upon request.

-- e.
-Minimum Training Requirements for Center Safety Officers - 1.
-Center human resources manager will implement a professional development program (signed by the center director) for the safety officer that shall include but is not limited to the courses listed in Exhibit 5-4. - 2.
-Safety officer shall complete the Occupational Safety and Health for Other Federal Agencies with expanded segment on accident/incident investigation training (OSHA 600) within the first 180 days of initial assignment. - 3..
-Safety officer shall complete Asbestos Identification and Handling (competent person) (if applicable) within 90 days of initial assignment. - 4.
-Safety officer shall complete Lead Based Paint Identification and Handling (competent person) (if applicable) within 90 days of initial assignment. - 5.
-The center operator and center director must ensure that the safety officer receives training in the remaining safety-related courses referenced in Exhibit 5-4 within 18-24 months of appointment. - 6.
-In accordance with PRH Chapter 5, Section 5.3, annual advanced or refresher training must be provided to the safety officer after basic required courses are completed. - 7.
-In accordance with DLMS 4, Chapter 800, Paragraph 822, the center director must ensure that a written professional development plan is developed and implemented for the safety officer.
-Further, all completed files must be properly documented and maintained on center in the individual's personnel or professional development file for the duration of employment, and 1 year beyond employment.
+e.
+Minimum Training Requirements for Center Safety Officers

+- 1. Center Human Resources Manager will implement a professional development program (signed by the Center Director) for the Safety Officer that shall include but is not limited to the courses listed in Exhibit 5-4. - 2.
+Safety Officer shall complete the Occupational Safety and Health for Other Federal Agencies course with expanded segment on accident/incident investigation training (OSHA 600) within the first 180 days of initial assignment. - 3..
+Safety Officer shall complete Asbestos Identification and Handling course (competent person) (if applicable) within 90 days of initial assignment. - 4.
+Safety Officer shall complete Lead Based Paint Identification and Handling course (competent person) (if applicable) within 90 days of initial assignment. - 5.
+The center operator and Center Director must ensure that the Safety Officer receives training in the remaining safety-related courses referenced in Exhibit 5-4 within 18-24 months of appointment. - 6.
+In accordance with PRH Chapter 5, Section 5.3, annual advanced or refresher training must be provided to the Safety Officer after basic required courses are completed. - 7.
+In accordance with DLMS 4, Chapter 800, Paragraph 822, the Center Director must ensure that a written professional development plan is developed and implemented for the Safety Officer.
+Further, all completed courses must be properly documented and maintained on center in the individual's personnel or professional development file for the duration of employment, and one year beyond employment.
 Training records must be available upon request.

 - Q1.
 Centers comply with federal, state, and local regulations and Job Corps policy regarding environmental safety and occupational health. - Q2.
-Center operators establish and operate an occupational safety and health program.
+Center operators establish and operate an Occupational Safety and Health program.